Hans Island: Etymology

-He was referring to the ship Polaris's return voyage southward down the Kennedy channel.
+He was referring to the ship Polaris's return voyage southward down the Kennedy Channel.
 This does not answer when it was named.
 The ship's doctor and leader of the scientific part of the expedition, Emil Bessels, mentioned the island in his own book, Die amerikanische Nordpol-Expedition (1879).
 He tells that on 29 August 1871, on the voyage north through Kennedy Channel, the Polaris sailed between Grinnell-Land (Ellesmere Island) and a small island "which was named Hans Island" (welches Hans-Insel genannt wurde), without further explanation of the name.

 An earlier mention of a Hans Island expedition is in Elisha Kent Kane's account of the Second Grinnell expedition, Arctic Explorations: The Second Grinnell Expedition, 1853, ’54, ’55, (published 1857), in pages 317–319.
-Thus the year 1853 is now often cited as the date of the discovery and naming of the island, including in a letter by the Danish Ambassador to Canada in the Ottawa Citizen on 28 July 2005.
+Thus the year 1853 is now often cited as the date of the first European discovery and naming of the island, including in a letter by the Danish Ambassador to Canada in the Ottawa Citizen on 28 July 2005.

-Littleton Island (Pikiuleq) is approximately 1 km from Greenland's coast right in Smith Sound.
+Littleton Island (Pikiuleq) is approximately 1 km from Greenland's coast, right in Smith Sound.
 It is about 300 km south of the island today called Hans Island.
-Around it and the coast of Greenland lay dozens of tiny islands, and Kane names one of them Hans Island after Hans Hendrik, the native Greenlandic helper he had with him on the trip.
+Around it and the coast of Greenland lay dozens of tiny islands, and Kane named one of them Hans Island after Hans Hendrik, the native Greenlandic helper he had with him on the trip.
 That this is the current Littleton Island is confirmed by Kane mentioning Edward Augustus Inglefield, who named Littleton Island.

 The names of many places in this region have changed or been altered during the last 100 years.
 For example, the name of Nares Strait (named after George Strong Nares), separating Ellesmere Island and northern Greenland, was not agreed upon between the Danish and Canadian governments until 1964.